Schnirivadze/hnefatafl/client/README.md

 ## Current bugs
 - Pieces hover works in unconvinient ways
+- No way to win for both sides
+- Death of the king does nothing

 ## Features
+#### Added in this commit
+- Logic to take pieces
+- Part of the new ui

+#### Already existing
 - An animation of pieces
 - File names and variables are easily readable
 - Implemented sides